 Safety of the students, staff and visitors at MICS is extremely important.
-The following are some of the measures that will be in place to secure the MICS campus.
+The following are just a few of the measures that will be in place to secure the MICS campus.

-General Safety
+General Safety:

 - 1. All MICS employees must pass criminal background checks and drug tests. - 2.
-Volunteers/visitors who may be in any unsupervised position with students will undergo criminal background checks also, or not be allowed to be placed in such roles (eg, coaches, tutors, chaperones). - 3.
+Volunteers/visitors who may be in any unsupervised position with students will undergo further criminal background checks also, or otherwise will not be allowed to be placed in such roles (eg, coaches, tutors, chaperones). - 3.
 Access to the campus and to our facilities is monitored. - 4.
-All teachers/staff will wear ID badges. - 5.
+All teachers/staff wear ID badges. - 5.
 All visitors are required to check in at the office at the beginning and end of each visit. - 6.
 Students are not permitted to receive visitors during the school day without prior approval except for parents/guardians. - 7.
-Student drivers are not allowed to sit in their vehicles or linger in campus parking lots during school operating hours.
+Student drivers are not allowed to sit in their vehicles or linger in campus parking lots during school operating hours or in between class periods/lunch.
 Permission from the office must be obtained to access their vehicles during school operating hours to retrieve forgotten items. - 8.
-For students wishing to bring a guest to a school event (eg, dances or socials), the guest must be preapproved via the submission of the "Student Guest Approval Form".
+For students wishing to bring a guest to a school event (eg, dances or socials), the guest must be pre-approved via the submission of the "Student Guest Approval Form".
 A new form must be completed for each event. - 9.
-All medications are kept in a locked location in the school office. - 10.
+All medications are kept in a locked location in the school office and dispensed only as authorized. - 10.
 Emergency supplies, including a first aid kit and other emergency needs, are kept in each classroom. - 11.
-Access is granted to local health and fire department officials for inspection of the premises or operation of the school.
+Access is granted to local health and fire department officials for inspection of the premises or operation of the school on a regular basis.

-Safety Regulations
+Safety Regulations:

 - 1. MICS is in full compliance with all federal, state, and local fire and safety regulations, including but not limited to conducting fire drills, tornado drills, lockdown drills, and other applicable drills. - 2.
 All exits and stairways will be kept clear at all times to facilitate evacuation. - 3.
 All emergency procedures and evacuation plans will be posted in each classroom.
 All procedures and plans will be consistently evaluated and refined. - 4.
-All combustible and/or potentially harmful materials such as chemicals and cleaning supplies will be properly stored, maintained, and disposed of. - 5.
-Because of our proximity to the McGuire nuclear power plant, proper nuclear emergency procedures are in place. - 6.
-MICS does not condone students leaving campus in third-party car services, specifically, ridesharing services whose own policies explicitly prohibit minors from using them, such as Uber and Lyft.
-The school will not allow any student to be picked up from school in a third-party car service, such as Uber or Lyft, and will turn away such ride sharing services from the school.
+All combustible and/or potentially harmful materials such as chemicals and cleaning supplies will be properly stored and maintained. - 5.
+Because of our proximity to the McGuire nuclear power plant, proper nuclear emergency procedures will be put into place. - 6.
+MICS does not condone students leaving campus in third-party car services, specifically, ridesharing services whose own policies explicitly prohibit minors from using them such as Uber and Lyft.
+The school will not approve or otherwise facilitate any student to be picked up from school in a third-party car service, such as Uber or Lyft, and if encountered will turn away such ride sharing services from the school.